 There are many underrated and unusual things to do in New York City.
-This is a guest post guide from Talek Nantes, an NYC local, about all the underrated places to visit in NYC.
+These are all of the underrated places to visit in NYC.

 The Big Apple, Gotham, the City That Never Sleeps, the City of Dreams, the Empire State, Fun City.
 My hometown of New York City has been called many things, but it has never been called dull.